 They are a fabulous way to use up cheese, bacon, left-over chicken or any meat.

 Cheese goes so well with eggs and I often use a combination of two or three cheeses.
 I like Chevin, Parmesan, Cheddar, Feta, or Gruyere.
-I love adding fresh vegetables, meats like ham, salami, bacon, chorico and left over sausages.
+I love adding fresh vegetables, meats like ham, salami, bacon, chorizo and leftover sausages.
 I always add a tablespoon or two of chopped herbs to freshen it up.
 Salt, Pepper, chilli, smoked paprika and cayenne work really well as seasoning.

-Frittata are great for breakfasts and brunch too.
+Frittata is great for breakfasts and brunch too.

 Fritatta with asparagus, zucchini & Parmesan | serves 4